Nursing & Allied Health

 If you are interested in starting a new career in the healthcare profession, Oregon Coast Community College’s lineup of allied health programs may well be the right choice for you.
 More than 200 graduates of our program are currently working in the industry – many right here in Lincoln County – helping patients, supporting families, and contributing to their communities.

 Is a career in Nursing in your future?
 What should you expect in the OCCC Nursing Program?
 What are the career opportunities for nursing grads?
 Am I prepared for the academic rigor required to succeed in the program?
 What supports will there be to help ensure my success?
-Find answers to these questions and more, at the Nursing Program Information Session, live via Zoom from 2-3 p.m. on Thursday, Nov.
-19. Click here to send an email to Nursing Program Academic Advisor Carol Martin to request a link to the Zoom meeting.
+Find answers to these questions and more.
+Click here to send an email to Nursing Program Academic Advisor Carol Martin to request a link to a Zoom meeting to learn more and have your specific questions answered.

 This two-year degree is a combination of nursing and transfer credits.
 This Associate Degree qualifies you to take the National Council Licensure Exam (NCLEXLRN) to become a Registered Nurse (RN).